-408 Internship for Credit course information
+408 Internship for Credit

 Students find internships in private and non-profit organizations as well as government agencies.
 Most openings are primarily in Flagstaff and Phoenix, with occasional positions in other parts of Arizona and the United States.